sukesh167/Depression-Detection-in-speech/README.md

 The project was done in Pyhton 3 in Google Colab notebook Due to the sensitivity of data the dataset is not include which can be downloaded [here](http://dcapswoz.ict.usc.edu/)

+Since this is an old project I've not actively updated all the codes of dependencies so downgrading the packages to
+-  scikit-learn==0.22.2
+- tensorflow<2.0

 ## Introduction

 We have used the DAIC-WOZ Depression Database to train our model.
 This database is part of a larger corpus, the Distress Analysis Interview Corpus (DAIC) (Gratch et